 6. A positive and encouraging attitude

-The last thing you need in your own home is someone who likes to moan about things, complains, or looks unhappy.
-A good carer understands that positivity plays a huge part of feeling well.
+The last thing you need in your own home is someone who likes to moan about things, complains, or look unhappy.
+A good carer or care worker understands that positivity plays a huge part in feeling well.
 They will greet you with a smile and a positive attitude.

 A good carer will be patient with you, you should never feel rushed to do something.
 The carer will know that it’s more important for you to achieve something than how long it takes you to do it.

 Kindness is shown by a good carer in the way they encourage you and make you feel valued.